The Great Little Printer

 1-10 Print mode default NLQ Draft OFF

 1. The mode selected by SW1-3 for the X-ON/OFF line does not affect any of the signal lines except X-ON/X-OFF.
-The X-ON signal goes off at power-up when the printer is ready to receive data.
+The X-ON signal triggers at power-up when the printer is ready to receive data.

 Switch Parallel Serial (no parity) Serial (odd parity) Serial (even parity)